vimalabathineni/vimalabathineni.github.io/Research projects.md

 **Innovative Farming Systems:** Initiated high-density planting trials in Custard Apple and developed a ber-based cropping system to enhance productivity in arid conditions.

 **Non-Traditional Crops:** Conducted research on the growth and management of non-traditional crops like Jamun, Dragonfruit, and Datepalm, exploring their adaptability to arid environments.

+**Plant Propagation:**

+**RKVY Project & CSS-MIDH:** As a Project Investigator, involved in production of Quality Arid Fruit crops Planting material and distributed among the farming community